gabridome/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 ## The role of Descriptors

-If Alice and Bob cannot agree on the software to use, to monitor the same financial situation, the two softwares must control and produce exactly the same series of multisignature addresses.
+If Alice and Bob cannot agree on the software to use, to monitor the same financial situation, the two software must control and produce exactly the same series of multisignature addresses.

-To make two different softwares produce the same addresses in a deterministic way we must ensure that they:
+To make two different software produce the same addresses in a deterministic way we must ensure that they:
 * produce the same pair of public keys
 * combine them in the same order